Argentina vs. Venezuela time, TV channel, stream, lineups, betting odds for 2022 World Cup qualifier - The Miracle Tech

 Albiceleste is still unbeaten in his World Cup qualifying campaign, and has booked his ticket to Qatar, but manager Lionel Scaloni would not want his team to take their foot off the gas.

 The Venezuelan match will be seen as a perfect low-pressure opportunity to maintain their goal-scoring flow, build confidence and fine-tune some rotation options.
-Lionel Messi and Co ….
+Lionel Messi & Co will also be looking to maintain their undefeated streak (29), approaching Italy’s (37) all-time record.